 Place Your Bed for Good Feng Shui

-Here are guidelines for your best bed placement for good feng shui:
+The placement of your bed in relation to the bedroom door is extremely important in feng shui.
+Here are guidelines for your best bed and door placement for good feng shui:

-- Be sure your bed is in commanding position.
-This means that in bed you’re facing the door, while not directly in line with the door.
+- Be sure your bed is in a commanding position.
+This means that when you are in your bed, you’re facing the door, but you should not be directly in line with the door.

 - You don’t want any doors to open up directly in line with the bed.
 Especially avoid the “coffin position” where your feet point out the door.

 - Place your headboard against a solid wall where there is not a door.